Small Business Resources

 Training- The best place to start building business success is with education.
 A range of training programs are offered statewide.
 Focused on the needs of local entrepreneurs, training is available at the local level in a variety of formats.
 How to get started, determining legal structure, accessing financing, effective and selling, and e-commerce seminars are offered throughout the 12 MI-SBTDC regions.
 Ishpeming is located in region 1, and the region 1 office is located in Escanaba.

 Research- The underlying success for businesses of all sizes is information including the size and characteristics of industries, the marketplace, competition, foreign trade, and customer demographics.

 Anyone interested in starting a small business can pick up a free copy of the MI-SBTDC’s publication “Guide to Starting a Small Business” at Ishpeming City Hall.
-It is also available online in PDF format.

 Michigan Certified Development Corporation SBA 504 Loan Program– This is an economic development loan program that provides small businesses with long-term, fixed-rate financing for the acquisition of major fixed assets such as land, buildings, machinery, and equipment.

 To be eligible a business must have a tangible net worth of less than $7.5 million and an average net profit, after tax, or less than $2.5 million for the past 2 years.

 A business can use a SBA 504 loan for the following purposes:

 - Renovations of addition to an existing building.